Akola–Ratlam line: History

 In 2008, the Union Cabinet approved the gauge conversion for the Ratlam–Mhow–Khandwa–Akola railway line of 472.64 km.
 The gauge conversion is in process.

 The Mathela–Nimarkhedi–NTPC Khargone section was converted to broad gauge and started on 12 August 2019 and electrification was also done on 15 March 2020.

 Thereafter, the Akola Junction–Akot section line gauge conversion project of this mainline was completed on 28 July 2020.

+The Akot - Amlakhurd section of the line has to pass through Melghat Tiger Reserve and the works on this line is on hold due to pending clearance from Ministry of Environment, Forest and Climate Change.

 Loco Shed

 Mhow Diesel Loco Shed and Ratlam Diesel Loco Shed are loco sheds on this line.
 These were earlier metre-gauge sheds but are now converted to broad-gauge sheds.